MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 3. Compile your program into an object file and link it against the archive file

-If you are using gcc as a compiler, you could link your source code (which already has to be compiled in an object file) with this statement:
+If you are using gcc as a compiler, you can link your source code (which already has to be compiled in an object file) with this statement:

 ```
 gcc yourprogram.o libMADS.a